scalameta/coc-metals/readme.md

-`coc-metals` is the recommended `coc.nvim` extension for [Metals](https://scalameta.org/metals/), the Scala language server. `coc-metals` offers automated Metals installation, easy configuration, Metals-specific commands, an embedded doctor, and many other small features.
+`coc-metals` is the recommended `coc.nvim` extension for [Metals](https://scalameta.org/metals/), the Scala language server. `coc-metals` offers automated Metals installation, easy configuration, Metals-specific commands, an embedded doctor, implementation of the decoration protocol, and many other small features.

 ## Table of Contents
   - [Requirements](#requirements)